client9/client9-website-2017/content/post/css-system-font-stack-monospace-v1.md

 Title: "CSS System Font Stack - Monospace V1"
 ---

-Most operating systems ship with a few decent if not great monospace fonts.
+Most operating systems ship with a decent monospace fonts.
 Use them.

+Right now, most browsers use something like Courier for their default monospace font.
+This isn't very useful and not acceptable for code or programming samples.

-It's possible in a few years that the default will actually be a real system font.
+It's possible in a few years that the default will be a real system font.
 It's claimed [Firefox 55 will use Consolas or Menlo](https://www.fxsitecompat.com/en-CA/docs/2017/some-of-browser-default-fonts-have-been-changed/).
 And it looks like Chrome on modern Windows is [using Consolas](https://bugs.chromium.org/p/chromium/issues/detail?id=388087).
 And maybe Apple's Safari will someday default to use the mysterious
 [SFMono-Regular](https://developer.apple.com/fonts/).

+Until then, we need to do something else.

 ## CSS

-Until then, here's my monospace system stack.
-It's simple:
+Below is a high-quality, monospace stack, that works on most modern (last eight years) systems.

 ```css
 /* 1: Current MacOS/iOS font since 2009